xavierbaude/VMware-coreos-multi-nodes-Kubernetes/README.md

 # Start the cluster
 On firt VM, mount the config-master.iso on VM preperties.
 Don't foget to set "Connect on Start up".

-On second, and all other futher nodes  mount the config-minion.iso
+On second, and all other futher nodes  mount the config-minion.iso.

+Start your servers.

-# check
+# Check
 Check your cluster heatlh : http://10.0.0.1:8080/static/app/#/dashboard/